NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/metrics/index.md

 We could measure the time a service spends processing application code, the time it takes to get a response from a remote service, and so on.
 To interpret measurements correctly, it is vital to have information on what was measured.

+Let's use the meter to create a Histogram instrument.
+Refer to the semantic conventions for [HTTP Metrics](https://opentelemetry.io/docs/specs/semconv/http/http-metrics/) for an instrument name and preferred unit of measurement.
+To measure the time it took to serve the request, we'll use our `before_request_func` and `after_request_func` functions.
+In `before_request_func`, create a timestamp for the start of the request and add it to the request context.
+In `after_request_func`, take a timestamp for the end of the request and subtract them to calculate the duration.
+We often need additional context to draw the right conclusions.
+For example, a service's latency number might indicate fast replies.

 ```py { title="metric_utils.py" }
 def create_request_instruments(meter: metrics.Meter) -> dict:
     request_latency = meter.create_histogram(